 Instructions

 • Add chocolate melts or finely chopped chocolate to a microwave-safe bowl.
-Microwave in bursts of 15 seconds, stirring in between each burst until nicely melted.
+Microwave in bursts of 15 seconds, stirring between each burst until nicely melted.
 Once melted and smooth, use a spatula to transfer every bit of chocolate into a small plastic bag.
 I use a cup to hold the plastic bag open so I can scoop the chocolate right inside.
-Seal the bag without air in it and cut off the tip.
+Seal the bag without air and cut off the tip.

 • Gently press a donut hole into the center of each donut.
 Use any leftover chocolate to pipe a small amount on the back of each M&M and attach them to the center of each donut hole.
 Break a pretzel in half and press each half gently into either side of the donut.